 Remember: if you pay peanuts, you get monkeys.

-Recruiting staff can be a pretty volatile process, depending on how much experience you have of recruitment, how qualified your applicants need to be and how unique they should be – can you use someone with a generic skill set who can be managed/supervised, or do you need someone with more extensive specialist skills or experience?
+Recruiting staff can be a pretty volatile process, depending on how much experience you have of recruitment, how prepared you are to recruit, how qualified your applicants need to be, what the job market’s like, and how unique they should be – can you use someone with a generic skill set who can be managed/supervised, or do you need someone with more extensive specialist skills or experience?

-How long does it take to recruit research staff?
+How long does it take to recruit research and project staff?

 It depends on two things: